-When a person is on the road to a relapse they go through three stages: emotional relapse, mental relapse, and physical relapse.
+When a person is on the road to relapse, they go through three stages: emotional, mental, and physical.
 Relapsing can be prevented once the client has the right tools and coping skills.
-At Bright Futures Treatment Center our clients will learn the early warning signs of the different stages.
-Once clients are able to identify the signs they will learn coping skills and what to do if they see the signs in themselves.
-Having the knowledge of the signs of relapsing, and the tools to combat them is the best way to stay sober.
-These tools and coping techniques will help the individual be confident in the recovery program.
+At Bright Futures Treatment Center, our clients will learn the early warning signs of the different stages.
+Once clients can identify the characters, they will learn coping skills and what to do if they see the signs in themselves.
+Knowing the signs of relapsing and the tools to combat them is the best way to stay sober.
+In addition, these tools and coping techniques will help the individual be confident in the recovery program.

 Prescription drug dependency

 It has been found that the most commonly abused drugs are prescription medications.
 This is due to the easy access many people have to these medications.
 Dependency on these medications happens when the individual takes medicine in a way the attending physician did not intend.
 This entails taking too much of the drug, taking someone else’s medication, or taking medicines with other substances.
 This can open an individual up to an accidental overdose.
 In addition, getting off a drug the individual has been taking for an extended time can be difficult.
 The clinical team at Bright Futures Treatment Center understands this and is trained in the most recent treatment techniques to help.
 Clients will be provided with medication management and other options for medications that are non-narcotic.